Zubin Kanga: Early life and education

-Kanga was born in Sydney and attended Sydney Grammar School until 2000.
+The son of Rustom Kanga and Marlene Kanga who are both engineers, Kanga was born in Sydney and attended Sydney Grammar School until 2000.
 He graduated from the University of Sydney in 2006 before moving to London in 2007, where he is still resident.
 Kanga studied under Rolf Hind and attended the Royal Academy of Music, receiving an MMus in 2009 and a PhD in 2014.

 Career

 Kanga has been an active chamber musician since joining Australian contemporary music group Ensemble Offspring in 2005 at the age of 22, of which he remains a member.
-He played with the Marsyas Trio between 2016 and 2018, during which time they recorded In the Theatre of Air, an album of music by women composers for piano, flute, and cello.
+He played with the Marsyas Trio between 2017 and 2018, during which time they recorded In the Theatre of Air, an album of music by women composers for piano, flute, and cello.
 It reached #7 in the Specialist Classical Charts and was named on Sequenza21's "Best Chamber Music CDs of 2018".

-Notable solo performances of Kanga's include Beat Furrer's concerto for two pianos Nuun with Rolf Hind and the London Sinfonietta at the Queen Elizabeth Hall in January 2011 and Thomas Adès's Concerto Conciso at the Elisabeth Murdoch Hall in 2013, when he also appeared alongside the composer in a two-piano arrangement of Conlon Nancarrow's Studies Nos.
+Notable solo performances of Kanga's include Beat Furrer's concerto for two pianos Nuun with Rolf Hind and the London Sinfonietta at the Queen Elizabeth Hall in January 2011 and Thomas Adès's Concerto Conciso at the Elisabeth Murdoch Hall in Melbourne in 2013, when he also appeared alongside the composer in a two-piano arrangement of Conlon Nancarrow's Studies Nos.
 6 and 7.
-Kanga frequently commissions pieces that combine the piano with electronics and interactive media, including Patrick Nunn's Morphosis for piano, live electronics, and motion sensors, which he premiered at the 2016 Cheltenham Music Festival alongside the British premier of Michel van der Aa's Transit for piano, electronics and video.
+Kanga frequently commissions pieces that combine the piano with electronics and interactive media, including Patrick Nunn's Morphosis for piano, motion sensors and live electronics (premiered at Cheltenham Music Festival), Laura Bowler's SHOW(ti)ME for speaking pianist, MiMU gloves, live video and live electronics (premiered at Huddersfield Contemporary Music Festival) and Luke Nickel's hhiiddeenn vvoorrttiicceess for piano, five Soundbrenner haptic metronomes, video and electronics (premiered at Submerge Festival, Manchester).
 His own compositional output has included Dead Leaves, which he premiered on ABC Classic radio in 2017, and was selected to represent Australia at the 2018 International Rostrum of Composers.